tldr-pages/tldr/pages/common/astronomer.md

 # astronomer

-> Detects illegitimate stars from bot accounts on GitHub projects.
+> Detect illegitimate stars from bot accounts on GitHub projects.
 > More information: <https://github.com/Ullaakut/astronomer>.

 - Scan a repository: